joor/interview-javascript/readme.md

 ## What we are looking for

 - Familiarity with ES6 constructs.
-- Manipulating data with clean standards in mind.
+- Maintainability of code.
+- Using good standards.
 - Performant code.
-- Ability to handle exception scenarios that may arise.
+- Shows ability to handle exceptions and throw clean errors for non-happy-path scenarios.
 - Test coverage.